ojsindher/lab-database/README.md

 # Laboratory Database Management

-A simple database schema for managing laboratory experiments, samples, and analyses.
+Database schema for managing laboratory experiments, samples, and analyses.

+## Assumptions
+1. Only one scientist is defining an experiment
+2. Only one piece of equipment is used for a process
+3. Only one instrument is used in an analyses
+4. The first view assumes that the processes with sequence order = 1 are the only ones that extract the quantity from the batch.
+5. The carbon content trend view assumes an analysis result with the parameter 'Carbon Content'.

 ## Features
 - Track experiments and processes